litimx/Automated-Elk-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous as this is simplistic and reduces complexity on what could otherwise be repetitive or complex tasks.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Configures Elk VM to use more memory
-- ...
+- Installs docker.io
+- Installs docker python module
+- Download and launch docker elk stack
-- ...
+- Enables docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.